byung1211/cpnt201-a5/README.md

 - The project setup is in the package.json file.
 - The custom $theme-colors is in the custom.scss file in the recommended folder by its website.
-- index.html shows how different between the custom $theme-colors and the original.
+- index.html shows how differences between the custom $theme-colors and the original.
 - blog.html shows that images work responsively.